gayathry2612/Tonal/README.md

 Tonal is a pure product of **vibe coding with Claude**.

 No boilerplate was copy-pasted from Stack Overflow.
-No tutorials were followed.
+No tutorials were followed. :D
 The entire codebase — architecture, Qt signal wiring, audio engine, space animations, installer spec, test suite, CI pipeline — was grown in conversation, one idea at a time, between a person who knew what they wanted and an AI that knew how to build it.

 That's the whole point.
 You don't need to know PySide6.
 You don't need to know PyInstaller.
 You don't need to have written a music player before.
 You just need a clear idea of what you want to exist in the world, and the willingness to iterate.

 **Tonal is proof that the barrier to building real, native, polished desktop software is now just: having something worth building.**